dimitrescu-dev/alien-hunter/README.md

-# Alien Hunter
+# Xenocide

-**Alien Hunter** is a 2D arcade-style shooting game developed using Java and LibGDX.
+**Xenocide** is a 2D arcade-style shooting game developed using Java and LibGDX.
 Players are tasked with identifying and shooting specific alien targets amidst a crowd of other aliens.
 As players progress through levels, the crowds become denser, increasing the challenge.

 ![Alien Hunter Animation](assets/demo_animation.gif)